miguelbalboa/rfid/README.rst

   #.
 Check your connection, see `Pin Layout`_ .
   #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
 The SPI only works with 3.3V, most breakouts seems 5V tollerant, but try a level shifter.
+  #.
+According to reports #101, #126, #131 there are maybe a problem with the soldering on the MFRC522 breakout.
+You maybe can fix it by your own.

 * **Sometimes I get timeouts** or **tag/card sometimes not work.**